spatialthoughts/qgis-tutorials/source/docs/advanced_georeferencing.rst

 =============================
 .. only:: html

-   [ Download PDF `A4 <../pdf/advanced_georeferencing_a4.pdf>`_ `Letter <../pdf/advanced_georeferencing_letter.pdf>`_ ]
+   [ Download PDF `A4 <../pdf/advanced_georeferencing_a4.pdf>`_
+   `Letter <../pdf/advanced_georeferencing_letter.pdf>`_ ]

 In the tutorial :doc:`georeferencing_basics` we covered the basic process of georeferencing in QGIS.
 That method involved reading the coordinates from your scanned map and inputting it manually.
 Many times though you may not have the coordinates printed on your map, or you are trying to georeference an image.
 In that case, you can use another georeferenced data source as your input.
 In this tutorial, you will learn how to use existing open data sources in your georeferencing process.

 Overview of the task
 --------------------

-We will georeferenced high resolution balloon-imagery using reference coordinates from OpenStreetMap.
+We will georeference high resolution balloon-imagery using reference coordinates from OpenStreetMap.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Downloading super high-resolution public domain imagery.
 - Using the OpenLayers plugin in QGIS.
-- Converting coordinates between different projection using cs2cs command-line tool.
+- Converting coordinates between different projection using **cs2cs** command-line tool.
 - Using an existing georeferenced layer to input GCP points in the Georeferencer tool.
 - Setting a custom no-data value for a layer.

 Get the data